Cherryville Repeater Association is an active club of licensed amateur

 radio operators and their

 most of whom live within 50 miles or so of Flemington, New Jersey, but

 of whom live as far away as Bono, Arkansas.
 Membership

 is open to any ham, and potential new members are encouraged to come

 Based in Hunterdon County, New Jersey, and founded in 1973, CRA is an ARRL Special Services Club which provides "Community Service Through Communication."
 Providing logistical coordination for parades, health and welfare communication for triathalons, walkathons, horse trials, boy scout activities, school activities, and other places people gather keeps our members busy throughout the year.

 CRA members also respond in times of community emergency.
-The club is closely affiliated with Hunterdon County Office of Emergency Management.
+The club is closely affiliated with the Hunterdon County Office of Emergency Management.
 Many club members are also members of ARES (Amateur Radio Emergency Service) and RACES (Radio Amateur Civil Emergency Services) and the National Weather Service SkyWarn program.
 Trained in the special techniques required of emergency communication, we assist local government, police, and Red Cross in times of disaster (hazardous materials spills, flood evacuation, ice storm shelter activities, etc.).
-We helped coordinate communications during the Delaware River Flood in 1995.
 We are always on standby to assist wherever and whenever we are needed.